 8. You Become a Bargain Hunter

-Living well, entertaining the kids and discovering special places shouldn’t cost the earth.
-So with monthly payments, you can enjoy membership from as little as £5 per month.
+Living well, entertaining the kids and discovering unique places shouldn’t cost the earth.
+So with monthly payments, you can enjoy membership for as little as £5 per month.
 That’s less than the cost of a cinema ticket.
 Or two Sunday papers.
 Or three cups of coffee.
 Or… well, you get the idea.